 As stipulated in its Statutes and By-laws, the supreme authority in all matters of the Association is the General Meeting of it's Members.
 IADI is governed by the Executive Council, composed of individuals elected by the Members.
 Members of the Executive Council must comply with IADI’s Code of Conduct.

 The Executive Council is structured as a working body with broad participation encouraged by means of a committee structure that is largely self-reliant.
-Seven Standing Committees have been established by the Executive Council to assist the performance of its activities.
-Much of IADI’s work is initially addressed through the Executive Council and, where appropriate, is carried out through the Committees and the Secretariat.
-All members of the Executive Council serve on at least one of the Association’s seven Standing Committees to which other Members and Associates may join.
+Four Council Committees have been established by the Executive Council to provide an oversight and advisory role to the work of the Association.
+Much of IADI’s work is initially addressed through the Executive Council and, where appropriate, is carried out through the Council Committees, their related Subcommittees (known as Technical Committees), and the Secretariat.
+All members of the Executive Council serve on at least one of the Association’s four Council Committees, and perhaps also Technical Committes, to which other Members and Associates may join.

 In addition, Regional Committees have been created for Africa, Asia-Pacific, the Caribbean, Eurasia, Europe, Latin America, the Middle East and North Africa, and North America, to reflect regional interests and common issues through the sharing and exchange of information and ideas.